toreau/perl-presizely/README.md

 ### Rotation

-One number to the right of an 'r' rotates the image a specific number of degrees clockwise.
+One number to the right of an `r` rotates the image a specific number of degrees clockwise.
 Use a negative number to rotate anticlockwise.

 ```
 http://127.0.0.1:3000/r90/http://example.com/image.jpg